 - Science education is neither properly oriented nor directed.
 It needs specific directions depending on our requirements.• The industrialists are the actual consumers of new technology and research.
-The industrialists of this country have little confidence in the ability of the Indian scientists.
+The industrialists of this country have little confidence in the ability of Indian scientists.
 There is practically no co-ordination between the researchers and the industrialists.

 (a) More logical and scientific.

-Some key contemporary areas of technology and science, which are chiefly responsible for a new industrial revolution taking place now and likely to take place in near future are:
+Some key contemporary areas of technology and science, which are chiefly responsible for a new industrial revolution taking place now and likely to take place in the near future are:

 - Artificial intelligence